 In terms of price, their wet formulas are on par with Friskies or Fancy Feast.
 The Chicken n’ Liver Formula costs about $0.80 per day to feed a 10-lb cat.
 If you opt for Triumph’s dry food, your expenses will be even lower at around $0.16 per day.

-Overall, Is Triumph A Good Choice?
+Overall, Is Triumph a Good Choice?

 Triumph’s strong point is its price.